 |Occupation||CEO of Apple Inc.|

 |CEO Start Date||August 24, 2011|

 Apple CEO Tim Cook graduated from Auburn University with a bachelor’s degree in industrial engineering and received an MBA from Duke University’s Fuqua School of Business.
 After a 12-year career at IBM, Cook went on to take on executive roles at Intelligent Electronics and Compaq, before joining Apple in 1998.
 In August 2011, Cook was named Apple’s new CEO, following the death of their predecessor Steve Jobs.
 I went.

 The most important discovery for me so far in my life was the result of a single decision: my decision to join Apple,” Cook said some 12 years after joining the corporation, while at the 2010 Auburn University convocation. speaking.

 However, it was not an easy decision: Cook began working for Apple in early 1998, before the company had developed the iMac, iPod, iPhone, or iPad, and when it was seeing declining profits rather than growth.
-According to Cook, before accepting his job at Apple, he was actually stopped from doing so on the grounds that the future of that company looked very bleak.
+According to Cook, before accepting his job at Apple, he was stopped from doing so because the future of that company looked very bleak.